Azure-Samples/ms-identity-android-kotlin/README.md

 * Android SDK
 * An internet connection
-* An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
+* a Microsoft Entra tenant.
+For more information on how to get a Microsoft Entra tenant, see [How to get a Microsoft Entra tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
-* One or more user accounts in your Azure AD tenant.
+* One or more user accounts in your Microsoft Entra tenant.

 ## Steps to Run the app